19hours/sg-statutes/Acts/Children and Young Persons Act.md

 (j) to order the offender to pay a fine, damages or costs;

-(k) to order the offender to be brought before a District Court to be dealt with under section 305 of the Criminal Procedure Code 2010 if the offender —
+(k) to deal with the offender, or order the offender to be brought before a District Court to be dealt with, under section 305 of the Criminal Procedure Code 2010 if the offender —

 (i) has attained the age of 16 years; or

 (ii) having attained the age of 14 years but being below the age of 16 years, has previously been dealt with by a court in connection with another offence and had, in respect of that other offence, been ordered under paragraph (i) to be sent to a juvenile rehabilitation centre established under section 64,

-and the Juvenile Court is satisfied that it is expedient with a view to his reformation that he should undergo a period of training in a reformative training centre.
+and the Youth Court is satisfied that it is expedient with a view to his reformation that he should undergo a period of training in a reformative training centre.

 [3/2011 wef 20/07/2011]

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

+[Act 27 of 2014 wef 01/10/2014]

-(2) For the purpose of subsection (1), the Juvenile Court shall have power —
+(2) For the purpose of subsection (1), the Youth Court shall have power —

 (a) to make the orders referred to in subsection (1)(b), (c), (d), (e), (f), (g), (h), (i) and (j) singly, or combine, in such manner as it thinks just and expedient in the circumstances —